IBS Course Completion Policy

 - All Cru Staff are required to complete the eleven core IBS courses.
 (NOTE: Family Life has slightly different IBS requirements.
 For information about Family Life requirements, contact Rich Loftness.)

 - Cru Staff who joined before the summer 1992 are under an old system of requirements of 24 IBS Credits.
 These requirements are outlined here.

-- In order to fulfill IBS requirements, staff members must complete all the work for IBS courses (e.g., reading, papers, exam, etc.) and receive a grade.
+- In order to fulfill IBS requirements, staff members must complete all the work for IBS courses (e.g., reading, papers, exam, etc.) and receive a grade of C or better.
 Auditing IBS courses (i.e., merely attending the lectures) is not adequate.

 - First-year courses should be completed before staff members report to their initial assignment.
-First-year courses are included in the five week New Staff Training conference hosted by the Campus Ministry.
-Individuals who attend the eight-day mid-career training must complete their IBS requirements sometime after they have raised 70% of their support but before they report to their first assignment.
+First-year courses are included in the five week New Staff Training conference hosted by the Campus Ministry every winter and summer.
+If an applicant does not attend IBS during New Staff Training, they will return to complete their first-year courses according to the following schedule: